tasfik222/update_version_of_red_eye/README.md

 How to use: Put the two EXE files in the same folder, then simply run the anti-cheat as administrator.
 You don’t need to do anything else.
+The first 5 thread kills are normal.
+However, if a thread kill occurs after the first 5, it means that some process is interacting with the anti-cheat.

+Avoid memory changes, as they are normal behavior for HD-Player.
+If a timestamp is detected, avoid that as well.

 https://discord.gg/T94Ma5NxSb